Circumflex in French: Disappearance of "s"

 The most common phenomenon involving the circumflex relates to //s// before a consonant.
-Around the time of the Battle of Hastings in 1066, such post-vocalic //s// sounds had begun to disappear before hard consonants in many words, being replaced by a compensatory elongation of the preceding vowel, which was maintained into the 18th century.
+Around the time of the Battle of Hastings in 1066, such post-vocalic //s// sounds had begun to disappear before hard consonants in many words in Parisian French, being replaced by a compensatory elongation of the preceding vowel, which was maintained into the 18th century.
+This Parisian trend later spread outward and became the basis of Standard French, especially as Paris gained political and cultural dominance from the late Middle Ages onward.

 The silent //s// remained orthographically for some time, and various attempts were made to distinguish the historical presence graphically, but without much success.
 Notably, 17th century playwright Pierre Corneille, in printed editions of his plays, used the "long s" (ſ) to indicate silent "s" and the traditional form for the //s// sound when pronounced (tempeſte, haſte, teſte vs. peste, funeste, chaste).

 The circumflex was officially introduced into the 1740 edition of the dictionary of the Académie Française.
 In more recently introduced neologisms, however, the French lexicon was enriched with Latin-based words which retained their //s// both in pronunciation and orthography, although the historically evolved word may have let the //s// drop in favor of a circumflex.
 Thus, many learned words, or words added to the French vocabulary since then often keep both the pronunciation and the presence of the //s// from Latin.
 For example: